DistributedCafe/DistributedCafeProject/docs/dev_ops.md

 * *REST API*: [DistributedCafe API documentation](https://app.swaggerhub.com/apis/ElisaAlbertini/DistributedCafe)
 * *WebSocket*: [DistributedCafe WebSocket documentation](https://app.swaggerhub.com/apis/ElisaAlbertini/WebSocketDistributedCafe)

+### Pull request template
+We decided to add a template for pull requests as a guideline.
+It is useful for the team and other developers, since our project is distributed under a MIT license.

 ## Build automation
 ### Multiproject structure
 The project contains subprojects running on different platforms (JVM and Node.js).
 All the JVM subprojects are managed with *Gradle* while the others are managed with *npm*.